Domestic pigeon

-The domestic pigeon (Columba livia "domestica" or Columba livia forma domestica) is a domesticated bird derived from the rock dove Columba livia.
+The domestic pigeon (Columba livia "domestica" or Columba livia forma domestica) is a domesticated bird derived from the rock dove (Columba livia), of which it is also a subspecies.
 Although often termed a "subspecies", the domesticated pigeon does not constitute an accepted zoological subspecies of the rock dove, but a collection of over 350 breeds.
-The rock dove is among the world's first birds to be domesticated; Mesopotamian cuneiform tablets mention the domestication of pigeons more than 5,000 years ago, as do Egyptian hieroglyphics.
+The rock dove is among the world's first birds to be domesticated; Mesopotamian cuneiform tablets mention the domestication of pigeons more than 5,000 years ago, as do Egyptian hieroglyphs.

-Pigeons have held historical importance to humans as food, pets, holy animals, and messengers.
+Pigeons have held historical importance to humans as food, pets, symbolic animals, and messengers.
 Due to their homing ability, pigeons have been used to deliver messages, including war pigeons during the two world wars.
-Despite this, city pigeons, which are feral birds, are generally seen as pests, mainly due to their droppings and a reputation for spreading disease.
+City pigeons, which are feral birds, are generally seen as pests, mainly due to their droppings and a reputation for spreading disease.

 History of domestication

 Emperor Honorius is a historically prominent individual who kept pigeons as pets.

 Which subspecies of C. livia was the progenitor of domestics, exactly when, how many times, where and how they were domesticated, and how they spread, remains poorly known; despite the long history of pigeons, little is known about the specifics of their initial domestication.
 Genetically, domesticated pigeons are closest to a cluster of origins of rock dove in the Middle East, particularly in the Syria – Jordan – Iraq – Arabian Peninsula region but also eastern Sudan, thus encompassing all or parts of the ranges of C. l. gaddi, C. l. palaestinae, and C. l. butleri.

 Their fragile bones and similarity to wild birds make the fossil record a poor tool for their study.
 Thus most of what is known comes from written accounts, which almost certainly do not cover the first stages of domestication.